tbela99/gzip/README.md

 - Ignore javascript files that match a pattern
 - Remove javascript files that match a pattern
 - Move javascript at the bottom of the page
-- Exclude javascript files based on pattern

 # CSS Improvements

 - Fetch remote css files, images and fonts and store them locally
-- Merge css files
+- Merge css files (this process @import directive)
 - Do not process css files that match a pattern
 - Remove css files that match a pattern
 - Load css files in a non blocking way
-- Exclude css files based on patterns

 # Critical CSS Path

 See [here](https://developers.google.com/speed/docs/insights/OptimizeCSSDelivery) for more info.
 The critical path enable instant page rendering by providing classes used to render the page before the stylesheets are loaded.
-Any selector that affect the page rendering is a good candidate (set dimensions, define positioning, fonts, sections background color, etc..).
+Any selector that affects the page rendering is a good candidate (set dimensions, define positioning, fonts, sections background color, etc..).
 There is no automatic extraction and you must provide these settings to extract css classes.

 - CSS class definitions for critical css path
 - A list of selectors to extract from the page css